globaleaks/whistleblowing-software/docs/architecture.rst

 ````````

 Each Tip also has a comment board that allows secure communication
-between the targets and the WB.
-The target can use this to get
+between the `Receivers`_ and the WB.
+The `Receiver`_ can use this to get
 extra information on the submission and prompt the WB to upload new
 material.

 Statistics
 ``````````

-Every time a target visits a Tip page and downloads some material the view and download counters are incremented.
-It is possible to interrogate to get a list of views for every target from any authenticated target Tip page.
+Every time a `Receiver`_ visits a Tip page and downloads some material the view and download counters are incremented.
+It is possible to interrogate to get a list of views for every `Receiver`_ from any authenticated `Receiver`_ Tip page.

 Deletion
 ````````

-A target is able to delete any Tip associated with his profile.
+A `Receiver`_ is able to delete any Tip associated with his profile.
-When all the targets have deleted there Tips or all of them have
+When all the `Receivers`_ have deleted there Tips or all of them have
 expired the material is removed and the database in cleaned of the
 submission entry.